 Many, but not all, people can enjoy drinking alcohol in moderation.
 There are certain studies on the health benefits of alcoholic beverages that linked to red wine and others to reducing cancer or stroke risks.
 Yet, for the most part, alcoholic beverages are linked to health risks like heart disease, cancers, liver and digestive issues.
 Of course, only a doctor can advise you on this topic–especially as it relates to your individual situation–but seemingly these risks are vastly lowered for those who only have the occasional glass, whereas alcohol abuse is very dangerous for both your physical and mental health.
 Abusive use of alcohol could result in serious health problems like liver damage and accidents when you drink and drive.
 Alcohol addiction is something that should not be neglected, there are many resources online and in-person that can help anyone experiencing difficulty with alcohol addiction.

-Alcoholic consumption in India is on the rise.
+Alcoholic consumption in India is on the rise, and our list of most expensive alcoholic beverages in India is here to prove that.
 Indians are drinking alcoholic beverages at a rate that is up 55% over the past 20 years.
 In the states that do allow drinking the age limit ranges from 18-21 depending on the location.
 There are also certain Indian states which have banned the consumption of alcoholic beverages altogether.
 According to an LATimes article, one-fifth of India’s 1.2 billion people live in states that have banned alcohol.

 Prohibition of liquor in India is resulting 7% of the 7000 stores selling liquors to close down.
 This action was taken in order to reduce crime rates thought to have been caused by alcohol’s influence.
 A few states in India like Nagaland, Manipur, Gujarat, and Bihar totally banned alcohol–while the others only imposed restrictions.
 Hinduism, the largest religion in India, does not encourage drinking alcoholic beverages although it also does not forbid it.
 There is also a connection to Ayurveda the medicinal practice rooted in Hinduism, that uses wine as a treatment for certain ailments.
 Some also claim to interpret passages in the Vedas, the oldest scriptures of Hinduism, as describing a ritualistic drinking of Soma an intoxicating juice derived from a plant.
 However, many argue that this is a spiritual intoxication or a metaphor and that it has little to do with modern alcohol consumption.